latex3/babel/README.md

 ```
 3.46   2020-07-??
+       - \BabelEnsureInfo now loads the basic data for the main
+         language.
        - Fixes:
          - Getting rid of the hyphen in XeTeX was not working as
            expected.
 A new procedure has been devised.
+         - tag.bcp47 (#79).
+         - Locale info was not loaded if the name had uppercase letters
+           in some OS (#80).

 3.45   2020-06-10
        - Minor fixes in Hindi, Ancient Greek, Macedonian.
        - Improvements in Kurdish, Marathi.